4.50.1 Campaign Development Process

 2. SPG provides the CSC with campaign feedback and metrics to assist in that determination.

-3. The CSC determines whether a campaign should be continued, modified, or not currently active.
+3. The CSC determines whether a campaign should be continued, modified, or inactive.
 SPG records the CSC’s determinations.

 4. CP&A provides post-campaign monitoring and periodic updates to the CSC.